Did you know that there are four different yEarn Finance (YFI) forks present on the DeFi market? That’s right.

 Also, the project was announced by the pseudonymous developer (or group) called “White Noise,” who regularly posts YFII updates on Medium.

 An interesting fact about YFII is that the fork is seen as the “eastern” while YFI the “western” version of yEarn Finance.
-The reason for this is that YFII attracted great attention among Chinese users.
+The reason for this is that YFII (DFI Money) attracted great attention among Chinese users.

 As a result, the project features a vibrant community on the popular China-based WeChat instant messaging app, allowing local players to get conveniently involved in a non-English DeFi project.